 Course Code: PHAR-2000

-Students actively participate in the daily routines of an agency serving individuals with an intellectual disability.
+Students actively participate in the daily routines of an agency serving individuals with disabilities.
 Emphasis is placed on relationship building and demonstration of acquired skills.

 Course Code: PRAC-1005

-Students actively participate in the daily routines of an agency serving individuals with an intellectual disability.
+Students actively participate in the daily routines of an agency serving individuals with disabilities.
 Students demonstrate professional skills, attitudes and abilities to work both independently and as part of a team.
 A focus will be placed on the design and implementation of individual teaching plans.